alix808/tray.io.spring/README.md

 https://tray-io-alex-gilbert.herokuapp.com/

+run the following in the route directory:

+npm install

+And then run (also in the root):

+npm start

 For this test, I used a minimum number of third party llibraries, so I could focus on developing my own API and write custom CSS classes.